nvpro-samples/gl_commandlist_basic/README.md

 ![sample screenshot](https://github.com/nvpro-samples/gl_commandlist_basic/blob/master/doc/sample.jpg)

 #### Building
 Ideally, clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
-You will always need [shared_sources](https://github.com/nvpro-samples/shared_sources), and on Windows, you will need [shared_external](https://github.com/nvpro-samples/shared_external).
-The shared directories are searched either as a subdirectory of the sample, or one directory up.
+You will always need [nvpro_core](https://github.com/nvpro-samples/nvpro_core).
+The nvpro_core is searched either as a subdirectory of the sample, or one directory up.

 If you are interested in multiple samples, you can use the [build_all](https://github.com/nvpro-samples/build_all) CMAKE as an entry point.
 It will also give you options to enable or disable individual samples when creating the solutions.